 About The Band of Sisters

-Meet six change makers who have collectively seen it all, from the bottom rung to the boardroom.
+Meet six change-making women business leaders who have collectively seen it all, from the bottom rung to the boardroom.

 Dawn Hudson is a senior executive and keynote speaker.
 She is a founding member of “The Band of Sisters” after spending 11 years at PepsiCo as CMO, then President and CEO of Pepsi-Cola North America.
 After PepsiCo, she served as Vice-Chairman of Parthenon (now part of EY).
 Later she was the CMO of the NFL responsible for development of the fan base, the brand, and overseeing all NFL produced events including the Super Bowl.